Cyber PR Urban’s Christina Duren, was kind enough to reach out to me for an interview for the launch.

 What was your goal in starting makingthemogul.com?

 It actually started with the name oddly enough.
 I came up with the name Making The Mogul a few years back.
 I had started my first internship at a major label and Donald Trump had just launched the show, The Apprentice.
-Everybody used to joke around calling me “the real apprentice” due to my work ethic and the fact that I’d never go home until the last bus ran.
+I hate Donald Trump with a passion but everybody used to joke around calling me “the real apprentice” due to my work ethic and the fact that I’d never go home until the last bus ran.

 At the same time, Diddy had taken over the Making The Band franchise and it was a major hit.
-I barely watched any television, but those were 2 shows I’d always make sure I caught.
-I loved the drive and hustle that was needed to survive and succeed.
+I barely watched any television, but those were 2 shows that were super popular at the time and that really put a spotlight on the drive and hustle that was needed to succeed.

-With those 2 being amongst my favorite things to watch at the time, I always thought there should be a show that mixed The Apprentice with Making The Band.
+With those 2 being so popular, I always thought there should be a show that mixed The Apprentice with Making The Band.
 A show where people compete to make it in the business side of the music business.

 We ended up getting one TV series that was almost amongst those lines, BET’s “Ultimate Hustler”.
-I say “almost” because the show didn’t seem to have a defined goal; if you win The Apprentice, you work for Donald Trump, if you win Making The Band, you get signed to Bad Boy, but if you won Ultimate Hustler, you won a car, a new wardrobe and I think some cash.
-Didn’t make much sense to me.
+I say “almost” because the show didn’t seem to have a defined goal; if you win Making The Band, you get signed to Bad Boy, if you win The Apprentice, you work for scumbag Donald Trump, but if you won Ultimate Hustler, you won a car, a new wardrobe and I think some cash.
+That didn’t make any sense to me.

 We also had AOL’s web series, “Tha Biz”, which was more along the lines of what I wanted to see, but it was only aired online and didn’t really receive much of an audience.